 Placing a Stop Loss Order When Trading

-A stop-loss order is simply an order that closes out your position at a specific price.
-It controls your risk by limiting your loss to that price.
+Here's an example.
 If you buy a stock at $20 and place a stop-loss order at $19.50, your stop-loss order will execute when the price reaches $19.50, thereby preventing further loss.
 If the price never dips down to $19.50, then your stop-loss order won't execute.

 Where to Place a Stop-Loss Order When Buying